AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-mailchimp-data.md

     ![import mailchimp 6](../../../assets/import-mailchimp-6.png)

-1. Click **[!UICONTROL Export]** and save the CSV file.
+1. Click **[!UICONTROL Export]** and save the `.csv` file.

    You will need to add `Primary Key`, `date (mm/dd/yyyy)`, `campaign name`, and `URL` columns to this file.
 You do not need to add the full URL, just something that will let you know what was clicked.

     ![import mailchimp 7](../../../assets/import-mailchimp-7.png)

-1. Repeat steps 3 and 4 for each URL clicked in your email, combining all the data into the same CSV file when finished.
+1. Repeat steps 3 and 4 for each URL clicked in your email, combining all the data into the same `.csv` file when finished.

 ## Export Sent data {#sent}